Neil Gorsuch no ‘swing vote’ despite liberal crossovers, court watchers say

 “I see a blatant demarcation between a justice that swings in a few particular case areas and justices like Kennedy and O’Connor who, though conservative, would often split their votes in both directions in the court’s closest decisions.”

-Justice Anthony M. Kennedy had been considered the court’s “swing vote” after Justice Sandra Day O’Connor retired in 2006, but he rejected that term.
+Justice Anthony M. Kennedy was considered the court’s “swing vote” after Justice Sandra Day O’Connor retired in 2006, but he rejected that term.

-“The cases swing, I don’t,” Justice Kennedy said during a 2015 appearance.
+“The cases swing; I don’t,” Justice Kennedy said during a 2015 appearance.

 With nine justices on the high court, there has almost always been one nicknamed the “swingman” or “swing vote,” which signals who could be the one to decide a tight case.

-Justice Kennedy voted with the conservative block in 64 percent of cases from 2006 to 2017, a more than 10 percent drop after Justice O’Connor’s retirement, according to a FiveThirtyEight report after his retirement last year.
+Justice Kennedy voted with the conservative bloc in 64% of cases from 2006 to 2017, a more than 10% drop after Justice O’Connor’s retirement, according to a FiveThirtyEight report after his retirement last year.
 The legal areas where he tended to sway to the left involved civil rights, criminal law and due process.

 But Justice Gorsuch tends to vote with the liberal side of the court on cases interpreting criminal statutes and tribal matters.